Five-pin bowling: Gameplay

 A perfect score is 450, requiring 12 consecutive strikes bowled in the same game without fouling.
 It does not happen as frequently as in tenpin bowling.
 The C5PBA sanctions from 15 to 30 perfect games annually.

 Originally the pins counted as (from left to right) 4 - 2 - 1 - 3 - 5 points.
 In 1952 the president of the Canadian Bowling Association proposed changing the scoring system to 2 - 3 - 5 - 3 - 2.
 That was accepted in the west in 1952, in Ontario in 1953, and in the rest of Canada in 1954.

 In 1967 the Canadian Bowling Congress decided to abolish the counter pin (the left counter pin had to be knocked down to score any points).
 The counter pin was the right 2-pin for left-handed bowlers.
 The rule change went in effect in 1968 in eastern Canada, but the Western Canada 5-pin Bowling Association rejected the change, and as a result there were no national championships until 1972 after the west accepted abolishing the counter pin.
 (Although some leagues continued with the counter pin system for several more years.)

 Five-pin bowling allows for more strategy in its play than the ten-pin variant, because of the differing point values for each pin.
 For example: If a player fails to score a strike in 10-pin bowling, it is less important how the player chooses to resolve the remaining pins, as all pins are valued the same, and knocking down more results in higher points.
-In five-pin bowling on the other hand, if a player misses a strike, he or she has to make a strategic decision as to which set of remaining pins they should attempt to knock down (beyond simply trying for them all), which allows players a means to minimize their losses after a mistake, by aiming for the higher-scoring group of pins, or for the lower but perhaps more easily struck group.
+In five-pin bowling on the other hand, players missing a strike have to make a strategic decision as to which set of remaining pins they should attempt to knock down (beyond simply trying for them all), which allows players a means to minimize their losses after a mistake, by aiming for the higher-scoring group of pins, or for the lower but perhaps more easily struck group.